electricbookworks/electric-book-workflow/README.md

 *	Our CSS files for print (e.g. `print.css`) are designed specifically for use with [Prince](http://princexml.com).
 *	Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
 Our stylesheets will hide them from Prince output (with `display: none;`).
 *	Glance through our stylesheets to see what's useful, especially in `print.css`.
-E.g. the `.keep-together`, `.keep-with-next` and `page-break-before` classes, which you can add to almost any element in kramdown.
-For instance, include `{:.keep-together}` in the line immediately after a paragraph to stop it breaking.
+For instance, you can add `keep-together`, `keep-with-next` and `page-break-before` classes to elements like lists and paragraphs.
+For instance, you'd put `{:.keep-together}` in the line immediately after a paragraph to stop it breaking over two pages or columns.

 ## Trial-and-error tips